 This course introduces the concepts, skills, and techniques for volume food production in an institutional or commercial setting.
 Emphasis is placed on knife skills, tool and equipment handling, and applying principles of basic hot and cold food preparation.
 Upon completion, students should be able to demonstrate entry-level skills for foodservice operations.
-Classroom Hours (4.00), Lab/Shop Hours (8.00).
+Classroom Hours (4.00), Lab/Shop should be able to demonstrate appropriate safety and sanitation practices required in the